julianquandt/wulabs_banktransfer_template/README.md

 ## Where is there no field to enter the payment amount?

 The survey does not include a field where participants enter their payment amount themselves (for obvious reasons).
+If you still want to do this because referral is not an option, you can include a field for a participant ID that you can tell your participants in advance, and a payment field in the `Compose Questionnaire` in SoSciSurvey.
+The questions have already been pre-implemented and only need to be drag-and-dropped into the survey.
 Instead, the amount should be retrieved from the experimental data, by transferring a participant identifier as URL parameters in the link referring to the survey.
 The details for different implementations (Qualtrics, oTree, Psychopy) are explained below.

 The survey will detect the following URL parameters automatically, if passed, and store them in the data frame: